-104.2.
+122.2.
 Mailing Lists

 Ask a question on the Apache HBase mailing lists.
 The 'dev' mailing list is aimed at the community of developers actually building Apache HBase and for features currently under development, and 'user' is generally used for questions on released versions of Apache HBase.
 Before going to the mailing list, make sure your question has not already been answered by searching the mailing list archives first.
+For those who prefer to communicate in Chinese, they can use the 'user-zh' mailing list instead of the 'user' list.
 Use search-hadoop.com.
 Take some time crafting your question.
 See Getting Answers for ideas on crafting good questions.
 A quality question that includes all context and exhibits evidence the author has tried to find answers in the manual and out on lists is more likely to get a prompt response.